Pre-conditions for distribution

 Marketing to consumers

-It is forbidden to promote drugs to the general public in Turkey (Article 13, Law No.1262 on Pharmaceutical and Medical Preparations and Regulation on Promotional Activities of Human Medicinal Products (Promotion Regulation)).
+It is forbidden to promote drugs to the general public in Turkey (Article 13, Law No.1262 on Pharmaceutical and Medical Preparations and the Promotion Regulation).

 No drugs can be advertised to consumers.
 However, information can be provided to the general public on products that will be used in vaccination campaigns, organised actions to combat epidemics or other campaigns run by the Ministry of Health (MoH) to promote health (as they are important in safeguarding public health) upon permission of the MoH and within the scope of principles and procedures set by the MoH for such products.

-Under the Regulation on Promotional Activities of Human Medicinal Products, pharmaceutical companies cannot provide free samples to patients.
+Under the Promotion Regulation, pharmaceutical companies cannot provide free samples to patients.
+Any offers such as “buy one get one free” will be considered as an infringement of this rule if they are introduced as a promotional activity.
 However, physicians can provide free samples to their patients.

 “Buy-one-get-one-free offers” can be used by pharmaceutical companies to wholesalers and by wholesalers to pharmacies during their commercial activities.
-The Ministry of Health does not regulate these kinds of commercial arrangements and currently there are no sanctions in place against such practices.
+The Ministry of Health allows these kinds of commercial arrangements and currently there are no sanctions in place against such practices.

 Promotional activities cannot be directed at the general public (Article 13, Law No.1262).
 Some regulations repeat this prohibition in order to emphasise its importance.
 However, promotion of licensed drugs is allowed if it is aimed at healthcare professionals and includes objective, informative and factual medical data in a way that enables the healthcare professionals to form their own opinion about the product.

-The Medicines and Medical Devices Agency is entitled to inspect, ex officio or upon receipt of a complaint, promotional activities and any materials and methods employed in the context of such activities.
-The Ministry of Health (MoH) can require the marketing authorisation or the licence holder to cease, terminate or correct the information provided during any promotional activity which is found to be non-compliant with the Regulation on Promotional Activities of Human Medicinal Products or deemed inappropriate for public health.
+The Turkish Medicines and Medical Devices Agency (Agency) is entitled to inspect, ex officio or upon receipt of a complaint, promotional activities and any materials and methods employed in the context of such activities.
+The Ministry of Health (MoH) can require the marketing authorisation or the licence holder to cease, terminate or correct the information provided during any promotional activity which is found to be non-compliant with the Promotion Regulation or deemed inappropriate for public health.
 Any request by the MoH must be complied with without delay.

 Also, since the Regulation on the Commercial Advertisement and Unfair Commercial Practices and the Law on Establishment of Radio and Television Institutions and their Media Services (RTUK Law) (Official Gazette No.6112 of 15 February 2011) prohibit the advertisement of drugs, the Advertisement Board and the RTUK Council examine the advertisements and can impose sanctions too.